Nonasymptotic analysis of adaptive and annealed Feynman-Kac particle models: An adaptive temperature schedule in ISA

 Designing such a balance in advance is almost as hard as knowing the function $V$ in advance.
-Therefore, it is natural to implement adaptive strategies that depend on the variability and the adaptation of the population particles (see for instance~\cite{Jasra,Schafer}, \cite{Clapp,Deutscher,Minvielle} for related applications).
-In the general field of evolutionary algorithms, elaborating adaptive selection strategies is a crucial question (see, e.g. \cite{Baker}) and a challenging problem to design performant algorithms.
-In the case of ISA methods, the common ways to choose $\Delta_p$ are based on simple criteria such as the expected number of particle killed (see section \ref{description-algo-adapt}), or the variance of the weights (Effective Sample Size).
+Therefore, it is natural to implement adaptive strategies that depend on the variability and the adaptation of the population particles (see, e.g., \cite{Jasra,Schafer,Clapp,Deutscher,Minvielle} for related applications).
+In the general field of evolutionary algorithms, elaborating adaptive selection strategies is a crucial question (see, e.g., \cite{Baker}) and a challenging problem to design performant algorithms.
+In the case of ISA methods, the common ways to choose $\Delta_p$ are based on simple criteria such as the expected number of particle killed (see Section~\ref{description-algo-adapt}), or the variance of the weights (effective sample size).
 All of these criteria are based on the same intuitive idea; that is to achieve a reasonable selection.
-As a result, all of these adaptive ISA models tend to perform similarly.\\
+As a result, all of these adaptive ISA models tend to perform similarly.

 In \cite{DM-D-J-adapt}, the reader will find a general formalization of adaptive IPS algorithms.
 The idea is to define the adaptation as the choice of the times $n$ at which the resampling occurs.
 These times are chosen according to some adaptive criteria, depending on the current particle set, or more generally on the past process.
 Under weak conditions on the criteria, it is shown how the adaptive process asymptotically converges to a static process involving deterministic interaction times when the population size tends to infinity.
-A functional central limit theorem is then obtained for a large class of adaptive IPS algorithms. \\ \\ The approach developed in the following section is radically different, with a special focus on non-asymptotic convergence results for the ISA algorithm defined in section \ref{description-algo-adapt}.
-The adaptation consists here in choosing the $\beta$ increment ${\Delta}_{n+1}^N$ so that
+A functional central limit theorem is then obtained for a large class of adaptive IPS algorithms.

+The approach developed in the following section is radically different, with a special focus on nonasymptotic convergence results for the ISA algorithm defined in Section~\ref{description-algo-adapt}.
+The adaptation consists here in choosing the $\beta$ increment ${\Delta }_{n+1}^N$ so that

-where $\varepsilon > 0$ is a given constant, at each iteration $n$.
+where $\varepsilon> 0$ is a given constant, at each iteration $n$.
 We show that the associated stochastic process can be interpretated as a perturbation of the limiting FK flow.